cmeraki/vit.triton/posts/PART1.md

    1. For reference, H100 SXM has 50 MB (lol, in comparison to HBM) of L2 cache with 12 TB/s of bandwidth.
 3. Shared memory - Fastest and smallest memory available on the GPU.
 Every SM has its shared memory and all the cores executing instructions in an SM have access to it.

+> Apart from the above, we also have warps in GPUs.
+Warps are a collection of 32 threads that are executed at once by the GPU.
+It's slightly more complex to understand how warps work, so I will leave it out of the scope of this blog.

 By now, you should be able to understand how GPU hardware is organized.
 There are a few other hardware concepts that I did not go through like warp scheduler, register files, etc. here, but that are not crucial to get started.

 ## Back to LLMs